trucviennguyen/GrantPredict/README.md

 # Grant Predictions
-In this project, I implemented various machine learning models to solve Kaggle competition for grant prediction.
+In this project, we implemented various machine learning models to solve Kaggle competition for grant prediction.
+It is a joint with with Daria Eichner.

 The best accuracy is achieved with Random Forest Classifier or Gradient Boosting Classifier